crwn-nrth-web/my-notes/content/Philosophy/Bonjour-on-coherentism.md

 > “And hence, a coherence theory will claim, the apparent circle of justification is not in fact vicious _because it is not genuinely a circle_: the justification of a particular empirical belief depends, not on other particular empirical beliefs as the linear conception of justification would have it, but instead on the overall system and its coherence.”

+#### Coherentism view on perceptual beliefs
+Bonjour uses *"putative observational knowledge"* as the term for perceptual beliefs.

+Bonjour describes the way we get perceptual beliefs as *"cognitively spontaneous"*, meaning we get the belief independently of other beliefs, or on the basis of some kind of reasoning process.

+As a coherentist, he argues that despite the belief's cognitive spontaneity, the justification requires inference from other beliefs.
+He is making a distinction between the acquiring of the beliefs, and the justification of the belief.

 [^1]: traditional view of coherentism